-Physician Error and DisclosurePELT, JENNY L. JD; FALDMO, LYNDA P. RN, JDClinical Obstetrics & Gynecology: December 2008 - Volume 51 - Issue 4 - pp 700-708 doi: 10.1097/GRF.0b013e3181899c6d How to Prevent a Malpractice Suit Abstract Author Information Traditional patient and physician attitudes toward disclosure are discussed.
+Physician Error and DisclosurePELT, JENNY L. JD; FALDMO, LYNDA P. RN, JDClinical Obstetrics and Gynecology: December 2008 - Volume 51 - Issue 4 - p 700-708 doi: 10.1097/GRF.0b013e3181899c6d How to Prevent a Malpractice Suit Abstract Author Information Traditional patient and physician attitudes toward disclosure are discussed.
 Studies show that full disclosure does not lead to more litigation, but has decreased the number of claims filed and the average settlement value.
 There is a current movement toward full disclosure by healthcare institutions.
 As full disclosure policies are adopted by more institutions and legislation that protects expressions of apology and sympathy accompanying those disclosures is enacted, the result will be improved patient care and a decrease in future errors.
 Risk Management, University of Utah Health Sciences Center, Salt Lake City, Utah Correspondence: Lynda P. Faldmo, RN, JD, Risk Management, University of Utah Health Sciences Center, 50 North Medical Drive, AA 218 SOM, Salt Lake City, UT.
 E-mail: email@example.com © 2008 Lippincott Williams & Wilkins, Inc.